Editor's Note: Updated March 14 to a note the addition of a new feature to Tile's Premium service.

 Part of my testing procedure involves hiding key finders in a pile of laundry to see how far their alarms can carry.
 The new Mate was audible from underneath all those clothes when I was in the same room, but harder to pick up from a room away.
 I could still hear the Tile Pro's clamor in the next room, even when it was buried.

 I can confirm that the Tile Mate's range is improved.
-Last year's model stayed connect for an average of 68 feet when I tested it in a public park.
+The previous generation's model stayed connect for an average of 68 feet when I tested it in a public park.
 With the new Tile Mate, I could stay connected from between 80 and 90 feet away on average, with my peak distance reaching 94 feet.
 That's good since the Tile Mate's alarm is pretty hard to hear after you're more than 70 feet away.
 Generally, I was able to regain a connection within 44 to 68 feet of the lost tracker.

 Testing the Tile Pro’s range required me to change testing venues, as I was able to reach the outer confines of my usual public park and still stay connected to the tracker more than 100 feet away.
 Instead, I headed to a local football field, set the Tile Pro down and walked as far as I could to see how long I could keep a connection.